VeronicaGlez/Red_warbler/README.md

 # README
-This repository contains scripts, data, and figures used by analysis for populations on red warbler (Cardellina rubra) along Transmexican Volcanic Belt.
+This repository contains bin (scripts) , data, meta(general information i.e. coordinates, samples id)  and figures used by analysis for populations on red warbler (Cardellina rubra).